 Important

 While Tesamorelin (Egrifta) has FDA approval for HIV-associated lipodystrophy, the Ipamorelin/Tesamorelin blend is classified as a research product and is not FDA-approved for any indication.
-All information presented here reflects published clinical and preclinical research and should not be construed as medical advice.
+Everything here comes from published clinical and preclinical research and is not medical advice.

 Stacking Protocols